Systems Admin

 Change Users UPN with PowerShell

-Add UPN in AD
+Add the UPN suffix in the GUI

 Administrative Tools window with Active Directory Domains and Trusts highlighted